sfc-gh-mkobel/hybrid-table-quickstart/README.md

 In table TRUCK that we created in the Set Up lab we defined column TRUCK_EMAIL as NOT NULL and UNIQUE.

 Display information about the columns in the table.
-Note the unique key value for TRUCK_EMAIL column.
+Note the unique key value for the TRUCK_EMAIL column.

 ```sql
 -- Lab 2